We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Saline irrigation helps clear out the nasal passages.
 There are no known side effects.
 How does it work?
 You’ll put saline solution into one nostril and let it drain out of the other nostril.
 This helps clean out the nasal passages.

 You can perform nasal irrigation at home with a spray or squirt bottle, or use a neti pot with saline irrigation.
 This is a solution containing salt (salt water) that can be used to cleanse the nasal passages.
 It’s important to use sterile (distilled or boiled) water to make the saline solution.

 You can also try the Breathe Right strips you’ll find in drugstores.
 They help to manually hold open the nasal passages.
-Studies show that they are effective, especially at night.
-They are pregnancy-safe and there are no known harmful side effects.

 Avoid nasal decongestants.
 They aren’t pregnancy-safe.

 If your rhinitis is caused by allergies, it will be treated differently.
 There are several medications that can be used during pregnancy.
 Your doctor can recommend a treatment that’s pregnancy-safe.

 While pregnancy rhinitis is usually harmless, you should talk to your doctor if you’re experiencing symptoms that are interfering with your ability to perform daily activities.
 This includes your ability to sleep.
 Also see your doctor before starting any medication at home to treat rhinitis.
 They’ll need to ensure that the medication or treatment is pregnancy-safe.